-

 While still hard, Honyaki (Aburayaki) knives are slightly softer than Honyaki (Mizuyaki) knives.
 The hamon (burning edge pattern) on Honyaki (Aburayaki) knives is particularly beautiful, appealing to collectors.
 The hamon is more pronounced on Honyaki (Aburayaki) knives compared to Honyaki (Mizuyaki) knives.

-What is White Steel#2?
+What is White Steel #2?

-White Steel#2 is the purest of all blade materials.
+White Steel #2 is the purest of all blade materials.
 With few impurities, it is a material that has the basic requirements for making a good knife.

 If a skilled craftsman can properly forge and heat treat it, it will make a knife that is sharp and easy to sharpen.

-White Steel #2 vs Blue Steel #2
+FAQ About White Steel #2

-What are the characteristics of White Steel#2?
+What are the characteristics of White Steel #2?

 White Steel #2 is a representative high-grade steel commonly used in Japanese kitchen knives.
 While it requires skill to work with and is often handled by seasoned craftsmen, it offers exceptional sharpness and a moderate level of resilience, ensuring prolonged sharpness.
 Additionally, it is easy to sharpen, allowing craftsmen to create high-quality knives with ease.